 Our interactive workshop eliminates any misconceptions or discomfort a recruiter or hiring manager may have about people with disabilities.
 A workshop is typically 3.5 hours, can accommodate up-to 24 employee participants and is taught by 6 facilitators, each of whom has a disability.
 The workshop has three major components: group discussion, sighted guide orientation, and mock interviews.

 We will present a two to three hour panel discussion to address a company’s specific questions about employing people with disabilities.
 Company management and employees submit questions to our team in advance of the training session to uphold anonymity.
-Therefore, questions that participants might consider inappropriate / not proper are asked.
+Therefore, questions that participants might otherwise consider inappropriate / not proper are able to be asked.
 The seminar panel consists of disability employment experts that have a disability(ies).

 Companies that participate in our educational programs and services are recognized for their good faith effort in complying.